Orange-OpenSource/Cool-Chic/docs/source/video_compression/overview.rst

 """"""""""""""""""""""

-To encode ``N`` frames of a video, it is required to successively call the ``coolchic/encode.py`` script ``N`` times.
+To encode ``N`` frames of a video, it is required to successively call the ``cc_encode.py`` script ``N`` times.
 Always with the same coding structure parameters while only varying the ``--coding_idx`` parameters to indicate which frame is currently being encoded.
-All the references management logic is handle by Cool-chic, based on the the coding index and the coding structure parameters.
+All the references management logic is handled by Cool-chic, based on the coding index and the coding structure parameters.

 .. code:: bash

     # In the hierarchical Random Access Configuration with open gop listed above
     # encode the 3rd (--coding_idx=2) frames in **coding** order: the B4 frame
-    (venv) ~/Cool-Chic$ python coolchic/encode.py       \
+    (venv) ~/Cool-Chic$ python cc_encode.py       \
         --input=path_to_my_example                      \
-        --output=bitstream.bin                          \
+        --output=bitstream.cool                         \
         --workdir=./my_temporary_workdir/               \
-        --enc_cfg=cfg/enc/inter/tunable.cfg             \
         --dec_cfg_residue=cfg/dec/residue/mop.cfg       \
         --dec_cfg_motion=cfg/dec/motion/lop.cfg         \
         --n_frames=8                                    \